AbdelrahmanMohamedShehata/Automation-Exercise-testing-website/README.md

 ** About The Project **

-This is an automation testing project for Automation Exercise Website.
-By using Selenium,Java,TestNG and Following by Page Object Model (POM) Design Pattern.
+This is an automation testing project for Automation Exercise Website where i used Selenium,Java,TestNG and Following by Page Object Model (POM) Design Pattern.

 ** Covered Features **